Spirit Airlines Inc (SAVE) Shares Down Despite Recent Market Volatility - News Heater

-The stock of Spirit Airlines Inc (NYSE: SAVE) has decreased by -0.30 when compared to last closing price of 16.71.
-Despite this, the company has experienced a 0.54% gain in its stock price over the last five trading sessions.
+Spirit Airlines Inc (NYSE: SAVE)’s stock price has gone decline by -0.93 in comparison to its previous close of 16.08, however, the company has experienced a -4.21% decrease in its stock price over the last five trading days.
 InvestorPlace reported 2023-10-05 that Year-to-date, mega-cap stocks have been the big winners while their smaller peers have lagged.
 For instance, each of the magnificent seven stocks is up more than 30%, while the Rusell 2000 is up a measly 1%.

 Is It Worth Investing in Spirit Airlines Inc (NYSE: SAVE) Right Now?